Contact us

 Mash, a by-product of brewing beer, has been sold to suppliers of feed for a long time.
 Now, new types of using mash in paper and paperboard manufacturing processes, where it can replace some of the wood-based fibres to an appropriate extent, are being developed.

-The side streams of the oat milling process are also used in the Lahti Energia bio- heating plant, currently under construction in Fazer’s site in Lahti.
-The primary fuel of the new bio-heating facility is the oat hull mass supplied by the xylitol factory.
-Once ready, the facility will produce enough heat and industrial steam to serve Fazer’s entire factory area in Lahti: the mill, bakery and rye crisp production lines, as well as the new xylitol factory.
+The side streams of the oat milling process are used in the Lahti Energia bio-plant in Fazer’s site in Lahti.
+The fuel of the bio-power plant is the oat hull supplied by the oat mill.
+The facility produce heat and industrial steam to serve Fazer’s entire factory area in Lahti: the mill, bakery and rye crisp production lines, as well as xylitol factory.

 Oat hulls are used also in producing oat-hull bread bags that are used at Fazer Shop-in-Shop bakeries.
 As much as 25% of the material in this unique packaging innovation is made of oat hulls.